 In both rural and urban areas, a creek is an irreplaceable natural resource.
 Whether it flows year-round or seasonally, your creek provides water supply and groundwater recharge, wildlife habitat, a conduit for flood waters, and a host of aesthetic values.
 A creek is a part of the lives of all the people and animals that live within its watershed.
 A watershed is the land area which drains into the creek, including storm drain systems that carry rainwater and runoff from streets and property to the creek.

-The purpose of this guide is to give rural residential landowners a sense of their place in the Russian River Watershed, to provide practical creek care information, and to offer a host of resources to help with the maintenance and upkeep of creekside property.
+The purpose of this guide is to give rural residential landowners a sense of their place in the Russian River Watershed, to provide practical creek care information, and to offer a host of resources to

 RESOURCES